 You can grow the plants from seed but a quicker and easier way is to divide the plant in fall or early spring, just before the new leaves start to unfurl.
 Divide stonecrop sedums every 3 years to encourage the best growth.

 Growing Frosty Morn sedums from stem cuttings is also quite simple.
 Let the cutting callus over before planting it in a lightly moistened soilless medium.
 Sedums take off quickly, no matter which propagation method you choose.

 Caring for Frosty Morn Stonecrops

-Provided you have your plant in a sunny to partially sunny location where soil drains freely, you will have little problem with your sedum plants.
+Provided you have your plant in a sunny to partially sunny location where the soil drains freely, you will have little problem with your sedum plants.
 They will even tolerate mildly alkaline up to acidic soil.

 Frosty morn thrives in either dry or moist conditions but cannot be left in standing water or the roots will rot.
-Water the plant regularly the first season to help the plant establish an extensive root system.
+Water the plant regularly during the first season to help the plant establish an extensive root system.

 Use an all-purpose fertilizer in spring.
-Prune off spent flower heads in fall or leave them to decorate the plant during the humdrum winter.
+Prune off spent flower heads in fall, or leave them to decorate the plant during the humdrum winter.
 Just remember to snip off the old flowers well before the new growth emerges.